gbdev/gb-asm-tutorial/src/part3/project-structure.md

 - Convert PNGs in src/resources to .2bpp, and .tilemap formats
 - Convert .asm files to .o
 - Use the .o files to build the ROM file
-- Apply the RGBDS “fix” utility for the generated ROM file so everything works fine.
+- Apply the RGBDS “fix” utility.